Skip to Content

 Book Hotel, Airfare, and Transportation

-I always recommend arriving the night before sailing if you are flying into your port of call.
-That will help avoid the potential of flight delays.
+If you are flying into your port of call, I always recommend arriving the night before sailing.
+That will help avoid potential flight delays.

 If flying into Orlando International Airport, I like to stay at the Hyatt Regency Orlando Airport (see the reviews on TripAdvisor and book here).
-You should also plan transportation to the port.
+It would help if you also planned transportation to the port.

 When we sail out of Port Canaveral, I prefer to take the Disney shuttles, which makes it nice and easy.
 Port Miami and Port Everglades (in Fort Lauderdale) are very close to the respective airports, which makes it easy to get there.

-As a first-timer, you’ll be able to check-in 75 days before sailing.
-Disney Castaway Club members are able to check in earlier, which means that you may find some excursions that are already booked up by the time you check-in.
+As a first-timer, you can check in 75 days before sailing.
+Disney Castaway Club members can check in earlier, which means that you may find some excursions already booked by the time you check-in.

-I definitely recommend that you already know which excursions you want, so you can book them right after checking in.
+I recommend that you know which excursions you want so you can book them right after checking in.
 Prepare a second and third choice option as well.

-At this time, you’ll also fill out the guest information form, the payment authorization form for your on board purchases, and some other forms.
-If you need special services when on board, this is the time to request them.
+At this time, you’ll also fill out the guest information form, the payment authorization form for your onboard purchases, and some other forms.
+If you need special services while on board, this is the time to request them.

-You can also book certain on board experiences, like a meal at Palo.
+You can also book certain onboard experiences, like a meal at Palo.
 Because you’ll be one of the last to check in, you’ll want to do it right when your booking window opens.
-Your cruise will have to be all paid off before you are able to book anything.
+Your cruise must be paid off before you can book anything.

 An example of a Fish (for fish extenders) on a Disney Cruise Line ship.